 - Authorized visitors and inmates can participate in a new video visitation program that allows visitors to participate from home.

-All inmates will receive 5 free 15-minute phone calls and 5 free emails per week.
+All inmates will receive one free 15-minute phone calls.

 Each inmate will be permitted (without cost) to mail 12, one-ounce first class letters per month.

 Activities departments have increased activity opportunities.